The Ultimate Guide to Long-Term Care (LTC) Nursing

 Assisted Living Facilities

-Although assisted living facilities offer LTC care, not everyone living in these facilities requires it.
+Although assisted living facilities offer long-term care, not everyone living in these facilities requires it.
 These facilities assist seniors who cannot live independently but who don’t necessarily need assistance around the clock.
 Aside from room and board, these facilities offer help with personal care, medication management, supervision, and social and recreational activities, among other services.

 Nursing homes or skilled nursing facilities provide a higher level of care than assisted living facilities and are right below the level of care patients receive in hospitals.
 These facilities not only offer room and board, personal assistance, and supervision but also around-the-clock medical care, including skilled nursing care, medication management, and occupational, physical, and speech therapies.